-For in-wine we have selected two wineries from Campania.
+For in-wine we have selected three wineries from Campania.

 Rossovermiglio is located in the Sannio, province of Benevento, and produces high quality wines like a great Greco (marketed with at least 2-3 years maturation) and a very delicated Falanghina.
 Their Aglianico is very smooth thanks to the ageing in wood.
 Rossovermiglio produces two interesting sparkling wines as well made with Falanghina and Aglianico vinified in white.
 Definitively remarkable is thei Passito from Falanghina as well.

 The second winery from Campania is Le Vigne di Rosa with an interesting Aglianico and two great whites: Greco di Tufo and Fiano di Avellino, both produced in the heart of the DOCG areas.

 The third is the historic winery Tenuta Cavalier Pepe that has been producing wine for thre generations and is now an example of sustainability and top quality.